-Bladder not working.
-How does the bladder work
+Bladder doesn't work.
+How does the bladder work?

-Bladder is a part excretory system most vertebrates, including humans.
-It is located in the pelvis and is extremely important for normal life organism.
+Bladder is part excretory system most vertebrates, including humans.
+It is located in the pelvis and is extremely important for normal life body.
 What are the structure and functions of the bladder?
-What are the dangers of violations in his work?
+What are the dangers of violations in its work?

 Animal bladder

-For isolation in animals can serve absolutely various organs.
+Can be used absolutely for isolation in animals different organs.
 In invertebrates they are more primitive.
-The functions of the bladder in them are performed by tubules, pores, excretory tubes or glands.
+The functions of the bladder are performed by tubules, pores, excretory tubes or glands.

-Most vertebrates have kidneys, ureters, and the bladder, an organ in which waste products accumulate before they leave the body, for excretion.
-He is absent from cartilaginous fish and birds, underdeveloped in crocodiles and some lizards.
+Most vertebrates have kidneys, ureters, and a bladder for excretion, an organ in which waste products accumulate before leaving the body.
+It is missing from cartilaginous fish and birds, underdeveloped in crocodiles and some lizards.

-The structure and function of the ureters and bladder differ in different organisms.
-In humans and mammals, they are the most complex.
-Their main feature is the separation from anus, which is not, for example, in amphibians and reptiles.
+The structure and functions of the ureters and bladder differ in different organisms.
+In humans and mammals they are the most complex.
+Their main feature is their separation from anus, which is not the case, for example, in amphibians and reptiles.

-One of the products of our life is urine.
-It is 97% water and 3% decomposition products (acids, proteins, salts, glucose, etc.).
-The kidneys filter the blood and urine.
-They are similar in shape to beans and reach 10-12 centimeters in length.
+One of the products of our vital activity is urine.
+It consists of 97% water and 3% breakdown products (acids, proteins, salts, glucose, etc.).
+The kidneys form urine by filtering the blood.
+They are shaped like beans and reach 10-12 centimeters in length.

-One process departs from the kidneys, 30 centimeters long and up to 7 centimeters in diameter.
-These are muscular tubes that carry urine to the bladder in small portions at intervals of about 20 seconds.
+One process extends from the buds, 30 centimeters long and up to 7 centimeters in diameter.
+These are muscular tubes that carry urine to the bladder in small amounts at intervals of about 20 seconds.

-When fluid accumulates enough, the bubble contracts and removes it through a special channel - the urethra.
-He is not the same different sexes.
-So, in women, the urethra is shorter and wider, in men it is longer (up to 25 cm) and narrow (up to 8 mm).
-In addition, in men, ducts with sperm enter it.
+When fluid accumulates sufficient quantity, the bladder contracts and removes it through a special channel - the urethra.
+It is not the same different genders.
+So, in women the urethra is shorter and wider, in men it is longer (up to 25 cm) and narrow (up to 8 mm).
+In addition, in men, ducts with sperm exit into it.

-To prevent the urea from rising again with effort, the ureters narrow in three places: near the junction with the kidneys, at the junction with the bladder, and at the passage of the iliac vessels.
+To prevent the urea from rising up again when exerted, the ureters narrow in three places: near the connection with the kidneys, at the connection with the bladder, and at the point where the iliac vessels pass.

 Where is the bubble?

 The functions of the human bladder completely determine its structure and position inside the body.
 The organ is located in the lower part of the small pelvis in the retroperitoneal space behind the pubic region.
-On the sides, it is bordered by muscles that are responsible for raising the anus.
+It is bordered on the sides by muscles that are responsible for raising the anus.

-IN childhood it is located higher, in the area of the peritoneum, and does not touch the organs of the reproductive system.
+IN childhood it is located higher, in the peritoneum, and does not touch the organs of the reproductive system.
 Over time, its size and position changes somewhat.
-In men, it is located next to the rectum, and the bottom rests on the prostate.
+In men, it is located next to the rectum, and its bottom rests on the prostate.
 In women, the bladder is located near the vagina.

-The following elements of the body are distinguished: the upper part, the body or the main part, the neck and the bottom.
+The following elements of the organ are distinguished: the upper part, the body or main part, the neck and the bottom.
 The apex is the narrowed part directed towards inner wall belly.
 Its end passes into the umbilical ligament.

-Down from the top begins the main part.
+The main part begins from the top downwards.
 The ureters go deep into the bladder, and its bottom is located below between them and the urethra.
 Near the bottom, the body of the bladder narrows, forming a neck, which leads to the urethra.

 Internal structure

 The bladder is muscular organ.
 It is hollow inside, and its walls consist of several layers.
-From above, the body of the bladder is covered with smooth muscles: they are longitudinal on the outside, round in the middle, and reticulate inside.
-In the region of the neck, they are complemented by striated muscles.
+The body of the bladder is covered on top by smooth muscles: they are longitudinal on the outside, round in the middle, and reticulate on the inside.
+In the neck area they are supplemented by striated muscles.

-Muscles are responsible for contraction of the bladder walls.
-Under them is a loose connective tissue in structure.
-It is penetrated by a dense network of blood vessels supplying the organ with blood.
-Inside is a mucous membrane of transitional epithelium.
-It secretes a secret that prevents the tissues of the bladder from coming into contact with microbes.
+The muscles are responsible for contracting the walls of the bladder.
+Underneath them is loose connective tissue.
+It is penetrated by a dense network of vessels that supply the organ with blood.
+Inside there is a mucous membrane of transitional epithelium.
+It secretes a secretion that prevents the bladder tissue from coming into contact with microbes.

-From the sides at an angle, the ureters enter the organ.
-Around the neck is a circular muscle - the sphincter.
+The ureters enter the organ from the sides at an angle.
+Around the neck there is a circular muscle - the sphincter.
 This is a kind of valve that, when compressed, closes the opening of the excretory canal and prevents spontaneous urination.

 This organ can easily be compared to a vessel or sac.
-In our body, it plays the role of a reservoir that accumulates the fluid processed by the kidneys, and then brings it out.
-Together with water, unnecessary substances come out of the body - excesses that cannot be absorbed, as well as poisons and toxins.
+In our body, it plays the role of a reservoir that accumulates fluid processed by the kidneys and then removes it out.
+Together with water, substances it does not need come out of the body - excesses that cannot be absorbed, as well as poisons and toxins.

-The function of the ureters, bladder and kidneys is clearly debugged.
+The function of the ureters, bladder and kidneys is clearly established.
 The kidneys work continuously in the body, and in the absence of a bladder, the urge to go to the toilet would be much more frequent.
-After all, we remember how often the ureters eject urine.
+After all, we remember how often the ureters throw out urine.

-Thanks to our "storage" and, of course, the sphincter muscle that holds urine, a person can visit the restroom much less often and at a convenient time for him.
-It is also not worth abusing this, so as not to worsen the condition of the organs.
+Thanks to our “storage” and, of course, the sphincter muscle that holds urine, a person can visit the restroom much less often and at a time convenient for him.
+You should also not overuse this, so as not to worsen the condition of your organs.

 Features of the bladder

-With moderate drinking and normal operation organs per day a person excretes up to 1.5-2 liters of urine.
-The capacity of the bladder itself in men is from 0.3 to 0.75 liters, and in women up to 0.5 liters.
+With moderate drinking and normal operation organs per day, a person excretes up to 1.5-2 liters of urine.
+The capacity of the bladder itself for men is from 0.3 to 0.75 liters, and for women up to 0.5 liters.

 In the absence of fluid, the organ is relaxed and resembles a deflated balloon.
 As it fills, its walls begin to stretch, increasing the volume of the cavity.
 The walls themselves become thinner, reducing the thickness several times.

-A healthy person can go to the toilet 3-8 times a day.
-But this indicator is highly dependent on the amount of liquid drunk, air temperature and other factors. external conditions.
-We begin to feel the urge to urinate when the bladder fills more than 200 mm.
+A healthy person can visit the toilet 3-8 times a day.
+But this indicator greatly depends on the amount of liquid drunk, air temperature and other external conditions.
+We begin to experience the urge to urinate when the bladder is filled more than 200 mm.

-Except blood vessels, in the walls of the organ is a large number of nerve endings, nodes and neurons.
-They conduct a signal to the brain, reporting that the bubble is already full.
+Except blood vessels, located in the walls of the organ large number nerve endings, nodes and neurons.
+They conduct a signal to the brain, indicating that the bladder is already full.

 Diseases in men

-Due to the peculiarities of the location of the organ, its disorders are more common in women.
-As a rule, in the male half of the population, the bladder suffers due to diseases of other systems.
-Prostatitis, for example, causes the prostate to enlarge, which blocks the urinary tract.
+Due to the location of the organ, its disorders are more common in women.
+As a rule, in the male half of the population the bladder suffers due to diseases of other systems.
+Prostatitis, for example, causes the prostate to become enlarged, which blocks the urinary tract.

-However, bladder function can be impaired by cystitis, urolithiasis disease, oncological diseases, tuberculosis, leukoplakia.
-Symptoms that clearly indicate wrong work organ are itching, burning, various discomfort, change in color, transparency and pressure of urine, "double urination", etc.
+However, bladder function may be impaired by cystitis, urolithiasis, oncological diseases, tuberculosis, leukoplakia.
+Symptoms clearly indicate malfunction organ, are itching, burning, various discomfort, change in color, transparency and pressure of urine, “double urination”, etc.

 Diseases in women

-Violation of the functions of the bladder in women is largely due to the proximity of the organ to the reproductive system.
-The range of diseases here is greatly expanded.
-So, microbes and viruses from the genitals easily pass into the urethra, and from there into the bladder itself.
+Bladder dysfunction in women is largely due to the close location of the organ to the reproductive system.
+The range of diseases here is expanding significantly.
+Thus, germs and viruses from the genital organs easily pass into the urethra, and from there into the bladder itself.

-Except common pathologies In particular, endometriosis is quite common in women.
+Except general pathologies, specifically in women, endometriosis is quite common.
 It develops in the uterus or ovaries and spreads to the urinary system.
-The main symptoms include pain during urination, frequent urges go to the toilet, heaviness in the lower abdomen, which becomes worse during menstruation.
+The main symptoms include pain during urination, frequent urge go to the toilet, heaviness in the lower abdomen, which becomes stronger during menstruation.

-A common disease is also cystitis.
-It is an inflammation of the urinary system and is accompanied by pain in the bladder, frequent urination or incontinence, cloudy urine, and sometimes fever.
+Cystitis is also a common disease.
+It is an inflammation of the urinary system and is accompanied by pain in the bladder, frequent urination or incontinence, cloudy urine, and sometimes a rise in temperature.

 Prevention

 It is quite difficult to completely protect yourself from all diseases.
-But a number simple actions will serve as a good prevention, so as not to expose yourself to trouble once again.
-In order not to disrupt the function of the bladder, first of all, do not overcool the legs and pelvic organs.
+But a number simple actions It will serve as a good preventive measure so as not to expose yourself to troubles again.
+In order not to disrupt the function of the bladder, first of all, you should not overcool your legs and pelvic organs.

 When playing sports, you can include exercises that increase blood circulation in the pelvis and thus activate the work of all its organs.

-To maintain your health, you should consult a doctor in time for discomfort and pain.
-Even if they are not available, they should be checked at least once a year.
-Excellent prevention of many diseases is good dream, rest, balanced diet and established rhythm of life.
+To maintain your health, you should consult a doctor promptly if you experience discomfort or pain.
+Even if they are absent, you need to check at least once a year.
+It is an excellent preventive measure for many diseases. good sleep, rest, balanced diet and an established rhythm of life.

-The urinary bladder (MP) is made up of smooth muscle(detrusor) and mucous membrane.
-As it fills, the organ is able to stretch and expand.
-Fluid in the bladder is expelled from the body through the urethra.
-In the normal state, the hole urethra stays closed due to muscle work pelvic floor.
+The urinary bladder (UB) consists smooth muscle(detrusor) and mucous membrane.
+As the organ fills, it is able to stretch and expand.
+The fluid in the bladder is eliminated from the body through the urethra.
+In normal condition the hole urethra remains closed due to muscle work pelvic floor.

-How does the urge to urinate.
-The detrusor of the bladder is in a relaxed state most of the time and maintains low pressure inside the organ.
-As the fluid enters it, the walls of the MP stretch, and the pressure increases.
-When the bladder is filled to about half its maximum capacity, the nerve endings send impulses to the brain.
-As a result, an adult is aware of the need to urinate.
-At the same time, the muscles of the pelvic floor and urethra come into tone, which allows you to postpone going to the toilet for a while.
+How does the desire to urinate appear?
+The bladder detrusor is in a relaxed state most of the time and maintains low pressure inside the organ.
+As fluid enters it, the MP walls stretch and the pressure increases.
+When the bladder is filled to about half its maximum capacity, nerve endings send impulses to the brain.
+As a result, an adult becomes aware of the need to urinate.
+At the same time, the muscles of the pelvic floor and urethra become toned, which allows you to postpone going to the toilet for a while.

-How is urination carried out?
-When the bladder empties, the brain sends a feedback signal to the bladder muscles, which contract and expel the fluid.
-At the same moment, the muscles of the pelvic floor and urethra relax, as a result, the lumen of the urethra opens, through which the fluid is discharged.
+How does urination occur?
+When the bladder empties, the brain sends a signal back to the bladder muscles, which contract and expel fluid.
+At the same moment, the muscles of the pelvic floor and urethra relax, as a result, the lumen of the urethra opens, through which the fluid is discharged out.

-Urine, constantly filtered by the kidneys from the blood plasma, flows down the ureters into the bladder.
-Here it accumulates up to a certain volume and then is excreted through the urethra from the body.
-The process of urination, or micturition, is a complex of complex and sequential actions that the body performs together with the urethra up to 10 times a day, under control spinal nerves and the cerebral cortex.
-Let us consider in more detail how this happens, where the bladder is located, whether there are differences in its structure and functions in men, women and children. different ages, what is the view of his activities in oriental medicine.
+Urine, constantly filtered from the blood plasma by the kidneys, flows through the ureters into the bladder.
+Here it accumulates to a certain volume and is then excreted through the urethra from the body.
+The process of urination, or miction, is a complex of complex and sequential actions that the organ performs together with the urethra up to 10 times a day, under control spinal nerves and cerebral cortex.
+Let's take a closer look at how this happens, where the bladder is located, and whether there are differences in its structure and functions in men, women and children of various ages, what is the view on his activities in oriental medicine.

-This unpaired spherical organ is designed to serve as an excellent container for urine flowing through the ureters.
+This unpaired spherical organ is created to serve as an excellent container for urine entering the ureters.
 It can stretch and increase its volume if necessary, but up to certain values.
-Depending on what kind of person has height and weight, the size of the organ also differs.
-The average bladder capacity is 500-700 ml, but there are significant individual variations.
+Depending on the height and weight of a person, the size of the organ varies.
+On average, bladder capacity is 500-700 ml, but there are significant individual variations.

-Thus, the volume of the bladder in men is slightly larger than in women and children, and varies from 350 to 750 ml. female organ holds 250-550 ml of urine; the norm of volume in children, given their constant growth, also gradually increases.
-So, at the age of one year it is 50 ml, at 3 years old - 100 ml, and at 11-14 years old it can reach up to 400 ml.
+Thus, the volume of the bladder in men is slightly larger than in women and children, and varies from 350 to 750 ml.
+Female organ holds 250-550 ml of urine; The volume norm in children, given their constant growth, also gradually increases.
+So, at one year of age it is 50 ml, at 3 years - 100 ml, and at 11-14 years it can reach up to 400 ml.
 In some conditions, when it is impossible to empty the bladder in time, its walls stretch significantly, and the capacity in adulthood reaches 1000 ml (1 liter) of urine.

-The organ size is individual characteristics in gender or age aspect, but it can also be influenced by various pathological or physiological states.
+The organ size is individual characteristics in gender or age aspect, but it can also be influenced by various pathological or physiological conditions.
 For example, some diseases or degenerative processes.

 All these factors can be represented as follows: